Torv

 Key storageEncryption keys stored in Cloudflare Workers secrets, separate from database

-Bank credentialsManaged by aggregation provider — never stored by Torv
+Bank credentialsHandled by Finicity or MX — never stored by Torv

 API authorizationPostgres row-level security on every PII table (torv_app role); per-request session context binds queries to the active user’s pseudonymized ID